rcarman09/Splunk-Lab/README.md

-# Splunk Security Monitoring Lab
+# Splunk/Wazuh Log Aggregation & Security Monitoring Lab

 ## Project Overview
 This project documents the setup and configuration of a **Splunk Security Monitoring Lab** within my home lab environment.
 My home lab is hosted on my Dell PowerEdge R730XD which is running the Proxmox hypervisor as its OS.
 I was able to obtain a Splunk developer license to gain access to additional features as well as increased data capacity for storing logs within the Splunk Enterprise environment.